 - Do you sell data to third parties?

-- Do you sell data as patterns?
+- Do you sell data as patterns on an aggregated level?

 - Do you use third-party cookies?